Zalando Launches Spring Campaign to Laud Society' s Champions & Celebrate Their Values

-Zalando Launches Spring Campaign to Laud Society's Champions & Celebrate Their Values (Di lunedì 22 marzo 2021) BERLIN, March 22, 2021 /PRNewswire/
+Zalando Launches Spring Campaign to Laud Society's Champions & Celebrate Their Values (Di lunedì 22 marzo 2021) ...
+Europe's leading online platform for fashion and lifestyle, today Launches its new Campaign 'Here ...
+It is shot by two directors, veterans Terence Neale and Gen Z director Emilie Badenhorst, who were ...
+Leggi su ultimora.news

-Watch Hero Film and Images Here Zalando, Europe's leading online platform for fashion and lifestyle, today Launches its new Campaign 'Here to Stay', celebrating those who stay true to Their beliefs and take a stand for lasting progress.
-The Campaign aims to foster a dialogue on core Values such as diversity &; inclusion and women's empowerment, which inspire and encourage people around the world to broaden Their views on topics such as gender fluidity and body positivity.
-Launching on March 21st, the 'Here to Stay' Marketing initiative gives people and Their Values and stories a stage.
-Shot by Berlin-based fashion photographer Dan Beleiu, the Campaign ...
-Leggi su liberoquotidiano

-Watch Hero Film and Images Here Zalando, Europe's leading online platform for fashion and lifestyle, today Launches its new Campaign 'Here to Stay', celebrating those who stay true to Their beliefs and take a stand for lasting progress.
-The Campaign aims to foster a dialogue on core Values such as diversity &; inclusion and women's empowerment, which inspire and encourage people around the world to broaden Their views on topics such as gender fluidity and body positivity.
-Launching on March 21st, the 'Here to Stay' Marketing initiative gives people and Their Values and stories a stage.
-Shot by Berlin-based fashion photographer Dan Beleiu, the Campaign ...
-Leggi su liberoquotidiano

 Ultime Notizie dalla rete : Zalando Launches